-My research interests include computer science education (CSE), K-12, introductory programming, game programming, outreach, developing interest in CS, motivational factors, mixed methods, qualitative research.
-Students interested in MSc/PhD thesis topics related to themes mentioned above are welcome to contact me by e-mail.
+My research interests include computing education research, K-12 computing education, introductory programming, game programming, outreach, interest and interest development, motivational factors, mixed methods, qualitative research.
+Students interested in MSc/PhD thesis topics related to themes mentioned above are welcome to contact me.
 Also, if you would like share your ideas for a joint project, please feel free to contact me.

 A complete list of my research articles is found at TUTKA.